Mithurn/Mithurn/README.md

 - 💼 Freelancing: Web apps, AI tools & bots
 - ⚡ Fun fact: My crop AI bot speaks more languages than I do
 - 👨‍💻 Open to collaboration in open-source AI & web projects
+- Outside tech, I like Hitting the Gym, 🎵 listening to music, and I also love making new things all the time.
 - 📫 Reach me at: <a href="mailto:mithurnjeromme172@email.com">mithurnjeromme172@email.com</a>

 ---